 Learn more: Who Gets The Family Home In A Divorce?

-Most people have a good idea about what they believe will be fairest for them after deciding to separate or divorce.
-Of course, these subjective plans are often biased by the person’s own sense of family life with whom they married or under guardianship.
-It is the role of the mediator to provide a safe and trusted forum in which to unpack, discuss, challenge, review, and rewrite, amend, or append the plan.
-Mediation ends when everyone in the family agrees that the plan is workable and worth a try for an agreed upon period until which it is re-evaluated either with the services of a mediator or independently.
+Most people have a good idea about what they believe will be fairest for them.
+They decide this after speaking to a lawyer about their separation or divorce.
+Of course, these subjective plans are often biased.
+It is the role of the mediator to provide a safe and trusted forum.
+Here, feeling can be unpacked, discussed, challenged and reviewed.
+They can rewrite, amend, or append the plan.
+Mediation ends when everyone in the family agrees that the plan is workable.
+All parties think it’s worth a try for an agreed upon period.
+After which it is re-evaluated either with the services of a mediator or independently.

 Need to learn more about the child mediation process?
 You can reach out to us via the live chat function in the bottom right of the screen.

 Mediation fails when family members involved in the process cannot agree with the plan or several iterations of the plan.
 Sometimes, this failure happens during the mediation process.
-People have the option to cancel the mediation process and to reconnect with a lawyer for a temporary, interim, or final rendering in family court by a judge or justice of the peace.
-Mediated agreements are best described as legally binding, and where successfully implemented, affordable fair solutions to separation and divorce proceedings that are all too often acrimonious and painful for everyone involved.
+People have the option to cancel the mediation process.
+They can then reconnect with a lawyer.
+They can push for a temporary, interim, or final rendering.
+This can be done in family court by a judge or justice of the peace.
+Mediated agreements are best described as legally binding.
+Where successfully implemented, they are affordable fair solutions.
+It concludes separation and divorce proceedings.
+Divorce is all too often acrimonious and painful for everyone involved.

 In conclusion, learn more about family law on our YouTube.